xMazzmax/coiffeur-seren/README.md

 - 95% of a customer's buying decision is based on emotions e.g. desires, dreams etc.
 - Emotions change all the time but proof is timeless and validates decisions and claims.
 To make sure the customer doesn't regret his decision when his emotions change and to cover the missing 5% of a customer's buying decision, the emotional decision needs to be backed up with logic on how the service or product ensures the claimed results e.g. stats, social proof, visual proof, features etc.

+> [!IMPORTANT]
+> While my initial intention was to simply find a layout template, the two videos above went beyond website layout and additionally covered content creation.
+The insights I gained from them played a big role in the success of my content creation process – which I'm going to dive into in the next section.

 **🎯 RESULTS**